 Do you get a P60 if you're self-employed?

-P60s are issued by an employer, so you will not receive one if you’re self-employed.
+P60s are issued by an employer, so you won't receive one if you’re self-employed.